Whale Watching and Wildlife Viewing in New England and the Mid-Atlantic

 - Leaping sturgeon also require extra space to avoid injury to you and the fish

-See a spout, a strange ripple at the water’s surface, aggregation of jellyfish, or another indication animals are close by?
+See a spout, a strange ripple at the water’s surface, an aggregation of jellyfish, or another indication animals are close by?
 Slow your vessel to 10 knots or less (required for vessels 65 feet and over in designated areas) if you suspect they are nearby.
 If you see animals, use a no-wake speed until they safely pass.

 Feeding marine animals puts them at risk of injury or illness if they approach people or boats too closely, become dependent on handouts, or eat something they shouldn't.
 Dependent animals can become aggressive.
 Feeding protected marine animals is also against the law.